 - 6. London School of Theology (LST) is one of the largest independent Christian theological colleges in Europe; however, it is a small provider when measured against other universities in the higher education sector.
-The following data (2021-2022) sets this statement in context: - a.
-Number of registered students: 522. - b.
-Number of active students: 436 - c.
-Budgeted turnover: £3.34m - d.
-Total net assets: £12.8m - e.
-Number of employees: 64 (comprising 24 contracted faculty and 40 staff). - f.
-Number of visiting faculty: 82 (comprising 36 visiting lecturers; 5 first-study music tutors; 22 research supervisors and 19 distance learning supervisors). - 7.
-For over 25 years, LST has delivered university accredited programmes in theology at undergraduate, postgraduate and research levels as well as non-accredited short courses.
+The following data (2023-2024) sets this statement in context:

+- a.
+Number of registered students: 442.

+- b.
+Number of active students: 308

+- c.
+Budgeted turnover: £2.95m

+- d.
+Total net assets: £10.6m

+- e.
+Number of employees: 73 (comprising 25 contracted faculty and 48 staff).

+- f.
+Number of visiting faculty: 80 (comprising 34 visiting lecturers; 6 first-study music tutors; 21 research supervisors and 19 distance learning supervisors).

+7. For over 50years, LST has delivered university accredited programmes in theology at undergraduate, postgraduate and research levels as well as non-accredited short courses.
 Since 2005, LST's accredited programmes have been validated by Middlesex University.
-While maintaining a focus on a core undergraduate BA (Hons) Theology degree, LST has successfully integrated this with other vocational disciplines through the provision of BA (Hons) programmes in Theology, Music & Worship; Theology & Worship and Theology & Counselling as well as Theological Studies. - 8.
-At Masters level, LST's suite of postgraduate taught programmes (MA qualifications in Theological Studies [MATS] and Aspects & Implications of Biblical Interpretation [MAAIBI]) provide progression routes for undergraduate students as well as postgraduate opportunities for students studying in a professional or vocational context.
-LST jointly offers postgraduate research programmes MTh, MPhil and PhD in partnership with Middlesex University.
+While maintaining a focus on a core undergraduate BA (Hons) Theology degree, LST has successfully integrated this with other vocational disciplines through the provision of BA (Hons) programmes in Theology and Music, Theology and Creative Musicianship, Theology & Worship Studies and Theology & Counselling, as well as in Theological Studies.

+At Masters level, LST's suite of postgraduate taught programmes (MA qualifications in Theological Studies [previously called Aspects & Implications of Biblical Interpretation] Biblical Studies and Practical Theology and Ministry, new for the 23/24 academic year) provide progression routes for undergraduate students as well as postgraduate opportunities for students studying in a professional or vocational context.
+LST jointly offers postgraduate research programmes - MTh, MPhil and PhD - in partnership with Middlesex University.